atvproz/A4_pica0104/README.txt

 Description:
 This python application is a very straight forward game of rock paper scissors.
 To play you simply enter rock, paper or scissors when prompted to.
 The computer will the randomly choose rock, paper or scissors as well.
-After both of you have choosen the computer will determine if who wins or looses.
+After both of you have chosen the computer will determine who wins or looses.
 If both you and the computer have the same item it will be a tie.
 How it works:
 Rock > Scissors  = Rock wins